breakthewall/rest/README.md

 # rest

 REST manager of tools.
-It contains a Flask service and is able to deploy tool as workers.
+It contains a Flask service and is able to deploy tools as workers.
 Source code may be found at the following location: [GitHub](https://github.com/brsynth/rest).

 ## Prerequisites

 * Docker - [Install](https://docs.docker.com/install/)
 * Redis service.
-If none of such a service is available into your environment, you can deploy one by using [GitHub](https://github.com/brsynth/redis).
+If none of such a service is available within your environment, you can deploy one by using [GitHub](https://github.com/brsynth/redis).

 ## Flask service
 ### Start